Born in the hatchery.

 HATCHERY

-The clams are exclusively fed with phytoplankton.
-We cultivate various species in our facilities, thus improving the diets of our clams.
+Bivalves are exclusively fed with phytoplankton.
+We cultivate various algae species in our facilities, to ensure the best diet for broodstock, larvae and seed.

 OPEN SEA FARM